For more than twenty years Barnardo’s LINK has been providing therapeutic services to anyone affected by adoption.

 If you are a qualified and experienced therapist who wishes to offer adoption support services, we can provide you with the necessary training and the, legally required accreditation.

-Our new modular training programme, starting July 2021, is designed both to provide sufficient learning to enable you to undertake adoption support therapy, and also to enable you, if you wish, to deliver Attachment Focused Therapy.
+Our new modular training programme, which we intend to begin towards the end of 2021 and on into 2022, is designed both to provide sufficient learning to enable you to undertake adoption support therapy, and also to enable you, if you wish, to deliver Attachment Focused Therapy.
+If you have already expressed an interest in this training we will be contacting you later on, when the modules are ready to be booked.

 This course will be offered as blended learning: some modules will be delivered online and others will be face-to-face.